Chaitanyasuma/LeetCodeMay/README.md

 * Each folder corresponds to the Day of the Challenge.
 * It contains solution for the problem on that day.
 * Some folders may contain more than one solution!
+	* In such cases I've followed the naming convention of ProblemName_AttemptNumber.java
+	* The highest Attempt Number is the one with lowest Time Complexity :)

 Happy Coding :sunflower: